DSCI-310-2025/dsci-310-group-10-G10/README.md

 To run the coding part, follow these steps:

-1. Open terminal or command prompt and execute the following commands to pull the latest Docker image from DockerHub: docker pull dscidyy/dsci310_project:latest
+1. Open terminal or command prompt, cloning GitHub code locally by: git clone https://github.com/DSCI-310-2025/dsci-310-group-10-G10.git and by: cd dsci-310-group-10-G10
+2. Execute the following commands to pull the latest Docker image from DockerHub: docker pull dscidyy/dsci310_project:latest
-2. Run the Docker container: docker run -p 8888:8888 dscidyy/dsci310_project
+3. Run the Docker container: docker run -p 8888:8888 dscidyy/dsci310_project
-3. After running the container, open your web browser and go to:http://localhost:8888 This will launch a Jupyter Notebook environment where you can access the project files and start working on the analysis.
+4. After running the container, open your web browser and go to:http://localhost:8888 This will launch a Jupyter Notebook environment where you can access the project files and start working on the analysis.

 ## List of dependencies needed to run analysis